 Anyway.
 Still.
 Despite.”

 Today, I love my body because it survived what I put it through.
 I see the stretch marks, the saggy skin, the big belly, the scars, and they are all evidence of who I am, where I’ve been, what I’ve come through.
 It’s not easy to love it all the time but I do.
+Loving it means I can take care of it.
+We don’t take good care of things we hate.
 I love my fat, old body.
+If I stay this size forever, if I grow or if I shrink, I will continue to love it.

 Anyway.
 Still.
 Despite.
 Yes.